-Sister Rose Ann Barmann, OSB celebrated a life-giving sixty years of Monastic vows in August 2020.
-Since she made her first profession in January 1960 (in Atchison, KS), she never looked back.
-Sister Rose Ann describes her lived experience as a Benedictine Sister like “two hands clapping with only one sound of rejoicing.”
-One hand represents her transformation to seek God in daily living within community and the other hand represents what has flowed from that choice into her service and ministry.
-She sees her life as creative, challenging and exciting.
-She is currently in the process of launching Bakhita Mountain Home as a separate 501(c)3 organization to help adult victims of human trafficking.
+I celebrated a life-giving sixty years of Monastic vows in August 2020.
+Since I made first profession in January 1960 in Atchison, KS, I’ve never looked back.
+I like to describe my lived experience as a Benedictine Sister as “two hands clapping with only one sound of rejoicing.”
+One hand represents my transformation to seek God in daily living within community and the other hand represents what has flowed from that choice into my service and ministry.
+I see life as creative, challenging and exciting.
+My current creative challenge is helping to secure the future of Bakhita Mountain Home, a separate 501(c)3 organization to help adult victims of human trafficking.

-Her work has brought her into contact with a variety of cultures and people who filled her with gratitude for the abundance and richness of God’s lavish blessings from the relationships she has developed.
-Sister Rose Ann’s work included teaching, administration, work with the Theresians, service to her community in a variety of administrative positions and serving as Prioress from 1999-2005.
-She has always approached her work and calling with an attitude of faith, trust and obedience.
+My work has brought me into contact with a variety of cultures and people who have filled me with gratitude for the abundance and richness of God’s lavish blessings from the relationships we have developed.
+My past work included teaching, administration, work with the Theresians, and service to my community in a variety of administrative positions and as Prioress from 1999-2005.
+I have always endeavored to approach my work and calling with an attitude of faith, trust and obedience.